 Here at Benton Dene children’s safety and welfare is of paramount importance to us.
 Children have a right to be protected from harm.
 Families have the right to expect schools to provide a safe and secure environment.

 As a school we have a legal duty to safeguard your child’s welfare.
 All members of staff are trained in safeguarding children and have a duty to ensure the safety of all of our pupils.
 If the school is worried that a child is at risk of harm, we must legally look into the matter.
-We do this by following the Department of Education’s statutory guidance for schools and colleges called ‘Keeping Children Safe in Education’ and North Tyneside Safeguarding Children Board’s child protection procedures.
+We do this by following the Department of Education’s statutory guidance for schools and colleges called ‘Keeping Children Safe in Education’ and the Local Safeguarding Children Board’s child protection procedures.

 Every school must have a Designated Safeguarding Lead to support staff to carry out their safeguarding duties and to liaise closely with other services such as children’s social care.

 At Benton Dene our Designated Leads are Helen Richardson, Alison McAllister-Williams, Helen Milburn and Joe McKenzie.
 Helen Richardson is our Safeguarding Governor.

 You might find our Safeguarding Policies useful.